 Gatlinburg is a major tourist town in Tennessee just outside of Great Smoky Mountains National Park, and it is the main point of entry into the park for those coming from or through Tennessee.
 Only a few miles to the north is Pigeon Forge, another tourist trap most famous for being the home of Dollywood.
 Put these two towns together and you have the potential for a tourist explosion.
-This potential is certainly reached in the fall, the busiest season for the park and the Gatlinburg tourist area.
+This explosion hits its zenith in the fall, the busiest season for the park and the Gatlinburg tourist area.
 I have been to parks in Washington, D. C., New York, Boston, and San Francisco, and I can say without a doubt that this area of the Smoky Mountains is the most jam packed place that I have ever been in my life, not just in a National Park.
-The Great Smoky Mountains National Park draws three times the number of people as Yellowstone, and twice the number of the Grand Canyon or Yosemite.
+During one October visit I made a wrong turn from within the park and ended up having to go through Gatlinburg to get back into the park, and it took me SIX HOURS to do so.
+The entire day was ruined by one wrong turn.
+Great Smoky Mountains National Park draws three times the number of people as does Yellowstone, Grand Canyon, and Yosemite.

 HIKING TRAILS